nocobase/docs/docs/en-US/handbook/ui/blocks/other-blocks/markdown.md

 ### Syntax rules

-When using variables that contain a one-to-many relationship, the retrieved data is usually an array.
-Since different templates support different syntax, it's important to handle array-type data according to the specific syntax requirements of the template being used.
+In addition to the difference in association data preloading, there are also syntax rule differences between the two templates.
+For example, when using variables with a to-many association, the retrieved data is usually an array.
+The two templates handle array-type data differently.

 For example, order/product (many-to-many)

+Use the 'current popup record' variable in the detail operation popup's Markdown block to display the names of the products associated with the current order (multiple items).

 #### String templates display arrays by separating the elements with commas (',')